our Better Nature Home

 INVASION OF THE HALLOWEEN BEETLES

-Right after the first frost (and again in February and March), homes in Connecticut may be invaded by hundreds or thousands of Multi-Colored Asian Lady Beetles.
+Right after the first frost (and again in February and March), your home may be invaded by hundreds or even thousands of Multi-Colored Asian Lady Beetles.
 These orange or mustard colored spotted beetles are also called the Halloween Beetle (because of their color and timing).

 • Before autumn arrives, seal cracks and openings around windows, doors, siding, and utility pipes with a quality silicone or silicone-latex caulk or weather stripping.
 Larger gaps can be sealed with urethane foam, glass wool or stainless steel wool, etc.